nfhe/wheel/README.md

 ## wheeled_bipedal_gym

-> Mainly based on https://github.com/clearlab-sustech/Wheel-Legged-Gym, some reward functions were modified and models were replaced, and the `DirectDriveTech Diablo Robot` model was used for training.
+> Mainly based on https://github.com/clearlab-sustech/Wheel-Legged-Gym, some reward functions were modified and models were replaced, and the `Balio Robot` model was used for training.

 ### Installation